oblinger/HookAnchorApp/MY/Plan/Scratch/SCR Note.md

+### 2023-07-07  Nick note (stressed)

+Could not sleep….
+Stressed.
+You are right about me of course, no matter what I am going to think … it is what I do, and it would be sad (but also likely) that nothing will every really come of it.
+And you are also right that now is a magic time for generalized AI ideas (starting a new-co using GPT, or somehow being a pundit around the un-align-ability apocalypse).
+Presently things are going well at Sports Visio, we just got a $3M term sheet...  but I feel overwhelmed, and I do not feel safe at Sports Visio...  too much fucking around on the side could get me burned.

+In my defense, I did NOT try to open this can of worms around EduCorp.
+In general I agree I should try to learn from experts, that is what I was trying to do...
+Now I wish I could put the worm back in the can for 6 months.
+If I were stuck at Google, I would *love* to have an EduCorp thing to noodle on the side.  but right now, my noodling time is spoken for.

+### 2023-07-07  Older
 I love the drive-by constructive feedback that is possible on Medium.
 Unvarnished and to the point, Thanks!!
 I do have an ax to grind in the health & medicine space.
 On nearly every topic I can find 'keto kills' or 'keto will save you', BOTH with arguments backed by an argument derived from at some level by legitimate science.
 This misinformation KILLS people, so I am a bit of Dan Quixote for health claims.

 Still if I am honest with myself, as you suspected, this predilection runs deeper than that.
 I am always wanting to look at things the "wrong" way to see if I can see something that others don't.  (hmmm, if I dig deep, then post it as a reply to a reply PUBLICLY,  one part of my personal identity is thinking I am good at stepping outside the expected framings of things.)
 Interesting.